-Discounted student passes are available for certain zones.
+Student passes are available for certain zones, for primary and secondary students with an appropriate Victorian Public Transport Concession Card.
 Yearly and first half-yearly student passes start on 1 January.
 Second half-yearly passes start on 1 July.
 First half-yearly passes expire 31 July.
 Yearly and second half-yearly passes expire on the last day of February the following year.